anchore/syft/README.md

    # SYFT_GOLANG_LOCAL_MOD_CACHE_DIR env var
    local-mod-cache-dir: ""

+   # search for go package licences by retrieving the package from a network proxy
+   # SYFT_GOLANG_SEARCH_REMOTE_LICENSES env var
+   search-remote-licenses: false

+   # remote proxy to use when retrieving go packages from the network,
+   # if unset this defaults to $GOPROXY followed by https://proxy.golang.org
+   # SYFT_GOLANG_PROXY env var
+   proxy: ""

+   # specifies packages which should not be fetched by proxy
+   # if unset this defaults to $GONOPROXY
+   # SYFT_GOLANG_NOPROXY env var
+   no-proxy: ""

 linux-kernel:
    # whether to catalog linux kernel modules found within lib/modules/** directories
    # SYFT_LINUX_KERNEL_CATALOG_MODULES env var